 Ways to Administer CBD

 CBD can be administered in many forms.
 Some forms are much more effective and potent.
-In the chart below (click on the image to download as a pdf), you can compare the different forms to administer CBD.
+In the chart below (click on the image to download as a pdf), you can compare the different ways to administer CBD.

 Also, tracking symptoms will allow you to understand how your body is responding to the CBD.
 You can download the symptom tracker LeTa Jussila mentioned in the presentation by clicking on the image below.

-Le Ta Jussila is a Licensed Acupuncturist and Herbalist, teacher at Five Branches Chinese Medical School in Santa Cruz, California and is currently completing her doctorates on the therapeutic benefits of CBD.
+Le Ta Jussila is a Licensed Acupuncturist and Herbalist, a teacher at Five Branches Chinese Medical School in Santa Cruz, California and is currently completing her doctorates on the therapeutic benefits of CBD.
 For more information contact Le Ta Jussila directly at firstname.lastname@example.org and 831.239.9326 and on her webpage www.optimalhealthandfitness.com.